Music 120 - Music Appreciation » Fall 2019 » Quiz 25

 The text of David’s Lamentation recalls King David’s grief upon losing

-A. his cousin.
+A. his brother.

 B. his wife.